 Inspiration for Your Basement Bar Design

 What would you have in your dream basement design?
-Chances are a basement bar tops the list.
-So today, we’re giving you a glimpse into 8 of our favorite projects to give you all the home bar ideas you could ever need.
+There’s nothing like having your own private basement space to enjoy all your favorite activities.
+And of course, no basement is complete without a wet bar.
+Whether you’re entertaining guests or just enjoying a night in by yourself, chances are a basement bar tops the list.
+So today, we’re giving you a glimpse into 8 of our favorite basement bar ideas!

 Sip, Sip, Syrah!